patrickmineault/codebook/docs/decoupled.md

     return counts
 ```

-However, the root of the problem is that there can be multiple space characters next to each other - this creates empty words.
+However, the root of the problem is that there can be multiple space characters next to each other: this creates empty words.
 One solution is to replace multiple spaces with one space.
 With regular expressions, this can be done in one line:

 ```{code-cell}
 import collections